bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 ## Start the app

-To start the app, run the following commands.
+To start the app, run the following commands:

 ```bash
 cd ~/path/to/webhooks-test # Make sure you're in your webhooks-test project directory